RicoJia/ricojia.github.io/_posts/2017/2017-06-05-electronics-communication.markdown

 Base 64 is to encode binary data into a text-safe format.
 Email, JSON, HTTP, XML are all designed to work with text.
 This is great for avoiding issues caused by

 - Line breaks such as  `\r`, `\n`.
 Such delimeters could prematurely terminate transmission, e.g., JSON.
     - File systems / databases may reserve `/` for directories, NULL.
-So really we cna run into misinterpretation issues here.
+So really we can run into misinterpretation issues here.
 - Special characters `<`, `>`, could be misinterpreted as commands, codes, etc. E.g., in XML, `&`, `<` must be escaped because they interfere with XML tags

 Base 64 replaces binary data with with a safe standardized char set: `a-z`, `A-Z`, `0-9`, `+-/`.